Black hole information recovery from gravitational waves: Motivation introduction to black hole information

 We may also venture to estimate the share of the total information contained in the gravitational wave signal, setting aside for now the difficulty of recovering the information.
 Assuming the Von Neumann entropy of a small subsystem grows linearly with the energy (which is an extensive quantity), we may estimate the information content of gravitational waves as their share of the total energy of the BH and GW system.
 This corresponds to taking the entanglement entropy of the black hole after formation but without the gravitational waves.
 It can be expressed as the average share of energy $m_0$ emitted as GWs, which we call $E_\textrm{GW}$, during infall:

 obtained over the black hole history, assuming most of the signal is recoverable (SNR $>1$).
-However this fails to account for the effect of measuring the gravitational waves, which reduces/collapses the Hilbert space.
+However, this fails to account for the potentially large share of black hole history information present in the gravitational waves, which reduces/collapses the Hilbert space further.
+As we will see in section \ref{sec:inversion} this is $\mathcal{O}(1)$, such that the share of information of an observable can be estimated as $\mathcal{O}(1)\times\max(\textrm{SNR},1)$.
 The total entropy in the system $S_\textrm{cl}$ is therefore reduced by a factor of $E_\textrm{fluct}/(E_\textrm{GW}+E_\textrm{fluct})= 1/(1+\textrm{SNR}^2)$, and the fraction of the information in GWs becomes $1-1/(1+\textrm{SNR}^2)=\textrm{SNR}^2/(1+\textrm{SNR}^2)$, which is large for information regarding any constituent of the black hole larger that the Planck mass.
 Thus gravitational waves contain the black hole information down to a Planck mass granularity, and the share of black hole information may be found as